flavioespinoza/node-type-script/README.md

 $ npm start
 ```

-Navigate to in your favorite web browser: <http://localhost:8080>
+Navigate to <http://localhost:8080> in your favorite web browser

 The data shown is the latest ticker info for the 3 most traded cryptocurrencies on the Gdax exchange <https://gdax.com>